Mayonaisey/lane-detection-ai/README.md

 # 🛣️ Deep Learning-Based Lane Detection for Autonomous Driving

-A deep learning project focused on detecting car lane boundaries in real-time from video input, trained on the **CurveLanes** dataset.
+A deep learning project focused on detecting car lane boundaries in real-time from video input, trained on the **TuSimple** dataset.
 The system uses convolutional neural networks for robust detection of both straight and curved lanes, contributing to the perception stack of autonomous vehicles.

 ---